-The 10-2 test grid is an important complementary test to the routine 24-2, and may reveal additional central visual field defects.
+Detection of defects is similar amongst the 10-2 and the 24-2, however some clinicians may use the 10-2 as a complementary test to the 24-2 in different stages or phenotypes of glaucoma, as it may reveal additional information about central visual field defects and the structure-function relationship.
 Indications for performing a 10-2 alongside a 24-2 include any of the following:

-- Defects seen within the central 10o on the 24-2 - Structural losses in the papillomacular bundle (seen on fundus examination) - End-stage disease
+- Defects seen within the central 10° on the 24-2 - Structural losses in the papillomacular bundle (seen on fundus examination) - End-stage disease

-The 24-2C test, recently clinically available, includes additional points centrally and has been shown to be as effective in detecting field loss as doing a 10-2 and a 24-2 test in conjunction173.
+The 24-2C test, recently clinically available, includes additional points centrally and has been shown to be as effective in detecting field loss as doing a 10-2 and a 24-2 test in conjunction.

 Several static automated perimetry instruments are available on the market, and each have a proprietary algorithm for obtaining sensitivity measurements across the visual field.

-Modern test algorithms may offer significantly reduced test times whilst largely preserving the integrity of sensitivity measurements (such as SITA-Faster, which more than halves the test time compared to SITA-Standard, available on the Humphrey Field Analyzer), which could be considered in a busy clinic^{174,175}.
+Modern test algorithms may offer significantly reduced test times whilst largely preserving the integrity of sensitivity measurements (such as SITA-Faster, which more than halves the test time compared to SITA-Standard, available on the Humphrey Field Analyzer), which could be considered in a busy clinic.

 There are suggestions the glaucoma phenotypes may differ according to their visual field defects: high-tension glaucoma may have more diffuse defects while lowtension glaucoma may have more focal, central loss176-178.
-The Early Manifest Glaucoma Trial showed that patients with PXG tended to progress much faster compared to high-tension glaucoma, whereas normal-tension glaucoma tended to progress the slowest^{15,16}.
+The Early Manifest Glaucoma Trial showed that patients with PXG tended to progress much faster compared to high-tension glaucoma, whereas normal-tension glaucoma tended to progress the slowest.

-Scotomas appearing in glaucoma tend to be focal in the early stages, and deepen and widen gradually as the disease progresses179.
-In some cases of acute or transient spikes in IOP, the pattern of visual field defect may be more diffuse, but this is typically the exception rather than the rule^{180,181}.
-There may be some asymmetry, but this is typically not gross^{142,182,183}.
+Scotomas appearing in glaucoma tend to be focal in the early stages, and deepen and widen gradually as the disease progresses.
+In some cases of acute or transient spikes in IOP, the pattern of visual field defect may be more diffuse, but this is typically the exception rather than the rule.
+There may be some asymmetry, but this is typically not gross142,182,183.